AIBlockOfficial/Network/README.md

 ## Git Flow

 When working on this repo, please ensure that any branches you may create pull from `master` regularly.
-In this you ensure that your local version has the latest code for the project and minimizes the possbility of unnecessary merge conflicts.
+In doing this you ensure that your local version has the latest code for the project and minimizes the possibility of unnecessary merge conflicts.